frdfsnlght/aix-SQLite/README.md

 name = ?
 AND catCount > ?
 ```

-And a bindParams like this:
+And a bindParams list like this:

     ("Unknown", 10)